Volume of Hypercubes Clipped by Hyperplanes and Combinatorial Identities: Combinatorial identities from clipping hypercubes

-By taking $\epsilon\rightarrow 0$, we conclude the result. \end{proof} \begin{rmk} If we take $l$ to be a non-integer real number, we get a slightly different identity, obtained by rescaling variables from the result of Theorem \ref{thm:finalid}.
-If the vertex configuration is preserved under changing hyperplanes, the resulting identity is essentially the same as the previous one. \end{rmk}
+By taking $\epsilon\rightarrow 0$, we obtain the result. \end{proof} \begin{remark} If we take $l$ to be a non-integer real number, we get a slightly different identity, obtained by rescaling variables from the result of Theorem \ref{thm:finalid}.
+If the vertex configuration is preserved under changing hyperplanes, the resulting identity is essentially the same as the previous one. \end{remark}

 \begin{appendix}